-We keep chickens for different reasons but the two most important one is egg-laying and meat production.
+We keep chickens for different reasons, but the two most important one is egg-laying and meat production.
 This explains why we have layers and broilers as well as dual-purpose breeds.
 Now let’s focus on layers and find out how many eggs do chickens lay in a day.
 Chickens can lay at least one egg per day.
 But it does not mean that every hen can lay an egg daily.
-It can take between 24 and 26 hours for an egg to develop within the hen before it’s ready to be laid.
+It can take between 24 and 26 hours for an egg to develop, no matter how many weeks of age within the hen before it’s ready to be laid.

 Variables Affecting Egg Production